teamwalnut/rescript-urql/README.md

 Ultimately, the use of `[@bs.send]` here is a workaround to support a proper binding of `urql`'s API and appropriate compilation by the BuckleScript compiler.
 It maintains type safety by allowing the user to specify the exact shape of each `mutation` they pass to `Connect`.

-Typically, you'll set up your `queries` and `mutations` like the above examples and pass them as `props` to your `Connect`ed components.
+Typically, you'll set up your `queries` and `mutations` like the above examples and pass them as `props` to children of your `Connect`ed components.

 #### `Connect` `props`